-In my series ‘natures’, I ask the question of the basic conditions for painting.
+In my series ‘natures’ (ongoing since 2018), I ask the question of the basic conditions for painting.
 What is the main reason we call something a painting?
 Layers on a surface and the relations arising from that?
 What happens in the work when the materials are deliberately chosen to allow further processes to take place?
 Painting as an object begins to be performative.

 Layers of white paint and dried roses interact with each other and determine the course and pigmentation of the painting, just like a layer of snow when it melts and makes the underlying ground appear.